 Madisonville Police Department: 911 or 270.821.1720

-11. Equal Opportunity: 270.809.3155 (voice) 270.809.3361 (TDD).
-The Office of Equal Opportunity will provide assistance to employees and students regarding MSU’s policies and grievance procedures and will provide assistance in contacting MSU offices that provide support services to victims of sexual offenses.
+- Office of Institutional Diversity, Equity, and Access (IDEA): 270.809.3155 (voice) 270.809.3361 (TDD).
+The Office of IDEA (Institutional Diversity Equity and Access) will provide assistance to employees and students regarding MSU’s policies and grievance procedures and will provide assistance in contacting MSU offices that provide support services to victims of sexual offenses.

 The University has established procedures for addressing an alleged sex offense.
 Depending on the status of the perpetrator (employee, student, or visitor), there are several routes through which grievances may be filed.
 The following is a summary of these procedures:

 - If the alleged perpetrator is a student, the grievance should be filed with the University Judicial Board through the Office of Student Affairs (refer to Student Life Policies found at http://campus.murraystate.edu/services/ctcfiles/StuLifePolicies2010.pdf for procedures).